tweedy7736/cherrypypandoc/README.md

 ## Issues

-The script converts from markdown well, but I've had some issues testing conversion from other formats.
+* The script converts from markdown well, but I've had some issues testing conversion from other formats.
+* Not tested in Python 2.x (or earlier)

 ## Screenshot